Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 ### Update an existing Key

-Update an existing Key by calling `updateKey`.
+Update an existing Key by calling `updateKeyProperties`.
 ```Java
 // Get the key to update.
 KeyVaultKey key = keyClient.getKey("key_name");